andreaslam/ZanLing-TrueZero/README.md

 ## Credits and Acknowledgements

 I would like to extend my heartfelt thanks to **[Karel Peeters](https://github.com/KarelPeeters)** for his persistent help and guidance.
-Without you this project would not been possible.
+Without him this project would not been possible.

 Portions/entire files of code from [KZero](https://github.com/KarelPeeters/kZero) are being used in this Repository with express permission from Karel, which include: